OlleMattsson/yijing/static/iching-lite.md

 is not to confine   oneself to mere knowledge of history but, through application of this knowledge,   to give actuality to the past.

-THE LINES

-Nine at the beginning means:

-Danger is at hand.
-It furthers one to desist.

-A man wishes to make vigorous advance, but circumstances present an obstacle.
-He sees himself held back firmly.
-If he should attempt to fore an advance, it would lead him into misfortune.
-Therefore it is better for    him to compose himself and to wait until an outlet is offered for release    of his stored-up energies.

-Nine in the second place means:

-The axletrees are taken from the wagon.

-Here advance is checked just as in the third line of THE TAMING POWER OF THE SMALL

-<a href="http://www2.unipr.it/~deyoung/I_Ching_Wilhelm_Translation.html#9">9</a>.
-However, in the later the restraining force is
-slight; thus a conflict arises between the propulsive and the restraining movement, as a result of which the spokes fall out of the wagon wheels, while  here the restraining force is absolutely superior; hence no struggle takes  place.
-One submits and removes the axletrees from the wagon -in other   words,  contents himself with waiting.
-In this way energy accumulates for   a vigorous  advance later on.

-Nine in the third place means.
-A good horse that follows others.
-Awareness of danger,
-With perseverance, furthers.
-Practice chariot driving and armed defense daily.
-It furthers one to have somewhere to go.

-The way opens; the hindrance has been cleared away.
-A man is in contact with a strong will acting in the same direction as his own, and goes forward     like one good horse following another.
-But danger still threatens, and  he   must remain aware of it, or he will be robbed of his firmness.
-Thus he must   acquire skill on the one hand in what will take him forward, and on the other  in what will protect him against unforeseen attacks.
-It is good in such a  pass to have a goal toward which to strive.

-Six in the fourth place means:

-The headboard of a young bull.
-Great good fortune.

-This line and the one following it are the two that tame the forward-pushing lower lines.
-Before a bull's horns grow out, a headboard is fastened to   its  forehead, so that later when the horns appear they cannot do harm.
-A  good  way to restrain wild force is to forestall it.
-By so doing one achieves an  easy and great success.
-Six in the fifth place means:

-The tusk of a gelded boar.
-Good fortune.

-Here the restraining of the impetuous forward drive is achieved in an indirect way.
-A boar's tusk is in itself dangerous, but if the boar's nature is altered, the tusk is no longer a menace.
-Thus also where men are   concerned, wild force should not be combated directly; instead, its roots   should be eradicated.
-Nine at the top means:

-One attains the way of heaven.

-Success.

-The time of obstruction is past.
-The energy long dammed up by inhibition forces its way out and achieves great success.
-This refers to a man who is  honored by the ruler and whose principles now prevail and shape the world.

-<a name="27"></a>
 27. I / Corners of the Mouth (Providing Nourishment)
 ----------------------------------------------------